PTz0uAH/amiga-gcc/README.md

 Furthermore it is important to know that, when working with FreePascal (FPC termuxified), a VASMM68K_STD assembler is needed to cross-compile for Amiga so we use the amiga-gcc build procedure to produce VASMM68K_STD additionally.

-To start the experimental journey we first another makefile-target to isolate our "termuxified" code from the rest.
+To start the experimental journey we first define another unique makefile-target to isolate our "termuxified" code from the rest.

-I guess a "make tmx" will suit our pioneering/re-engineering purposes just fine for now.
+I guess a non-trivial "make tmx" will suit our pioneering/re-engineering purposes just fine for now.

 Let's work it through and see "where the ship strands". :-)